naomi-rc/lighthouselabs-coding-challenge/November2019/README.md

 If you're asked about a topic that isn't in the list above, respond with a default statement.
 (For example, "QUACK!")

 ## Challenge #3 - Securing the Vote
-Click here to learn how to navigate the code editor
 It looks like you've got a hold of your campaign for now.
 So you've been asked to turn your attention to making sure the election infrastructure is ready to go!
 Codeville County is using a new e-voting platform to make elections simpler and more secure.
 We need to test out the software to make sure it's working correctly before Election Day.
 ### Instructions
 When a resident casts their vote, the system will be passed the name of the candidate they voted for and the current standings.
 It will then update the standings, adding the new vote to the count.